To operate in the trucking business, you need to accept the cost of installing ELDs in your vehicles.

 - Commercial trucks often operate in remote areas with spotty or no cellular coverage.
 In such cases, the engine-connected ELDs can't send the data to the driver's mobile devices.

 - A smartphone’s life cycle is short.
 The manufacturers of mobile phones often upgrade their systems.
 Cell phone owners change them every couple of years.
-And the smartphone’s daily exposure to hazards and handling results in its short life expectancy.
+The smartphone’s daily exposure to hazards and handling results in its short life expectancy.

 - ELD buyers prefer to update their truck tracking systems rather than replace them with newer models.